rmklaus12/all-about-git/README.md

 **Configure your Environment**
 -   Open up your terminal or command prompt
 -   Download git by following the directions here based on your operating system (Mac, Linux, PC).
 The easiest way is to use the installers: https://www.atlassian.com/git/tutorials/install-git
 -   Make sure you have a text editor downloaded so you can interact with the code (Sublime, VS Code, Atom, Brackets, etc.).
-You can download Sublime here: https://www.sublimetext.com/3
+You can download Sublime here: https://www.sublimetext.com/3 or alternatively you can use Visual Studio code: https://code.visualstudio.com/download

 **Contributor TODO**